fabfuel/circuitbreaker/README.rst

 ----------------------

 *Circuitfixer* (https://github.com/postmates/circuitfixer) is not intuitive for first time users.
-It uses the idea of an exponential moving average to keep track of when the circuit breaker should close.
-In addition, each process in the same pod which uses circuitfixer has an independent state.
+It uses the idea of an exponential moving average to keep track of when the circuit breaker should open/close.
+In addition, each process in the same pod which uses circuitfixer has an independent view of the circuitfixer state.
 This means that the states will be eventually consistent.
+This is not ideal if you want your service to be reliable.

-However, when you use circuitbreaker, the state is shared across processes within the same pod.
-In addition, the semantics to decide when to open / close a circuit breaker has been simplified to the number of consecutive failures incurred.
+<Drum Roll>Hello Circuitbreaker!</Drum Roll> The circuitbreaker state is shared across processes within the same pod.In addition,
+the semantics to decide when to open / close a circuit breaker has been simplified to the number of consecutive failures incurred.
+As a first time consumer of this library, it is much more comprehnsible.
+These factors will help ensure maintainability, and reliability across our services.

 Continue reading below for more details on how to configure a circuitbreaker.

 Usage
 -----